 What is a Legionella Risk Assessment?

-A Legionella Risk Assessment, or LRA, is an audit carried out to assess the risk of Legionella bacteria being present in a property (domestic or non-domestic).
+A Legionella Risk Assessment, or LRA, is an audit carried out to assess the risk of Legionella bacteria being present in a property.

 Humans are at risk of contracting Legionellosis (the collective name for Legionnaires Disease and Pontiac Fever) from the Legionella bacteria – this respiratory disease can be fatal; 1 in 10 people who contract Legionnaires Disease die.

-Legionella occurs naturally in lakes and streams, it is also found in human made environments like:
+Legionella occurs naturally in lakes and streams, but it is also found in man-made environments like: